DZAR

 DZAR (1026 AM) Sonshine Radio was a radio station owned and operated by Swara Sug Media Corporation in the Philippines.
 The station's studio was located at the 3rd Floor, ACQ Tower (formerly Jacinta Building I/NBC Tower), Santa Rita St. cor.
 EDSA, Brgy.
 Guadalupe Nuevo, Makati City, Metro Manila and its transmitter was located along M. Sioson St., Brgy.
 Dampalit, Malabon City, Metro Manila.

 History

 1972–1987: DZXX/DWXX

-The station was established in August 1972 under the ownership of Republic Broadcasting System (now GMA Network).
+The station was established on August 7, 1972, under the ownership of Republic Broadcasting System (now GMA Network).
 It carried the callsign DZXX when it was broadcasting on 1000 kHz.
 However, it closed shop by the time Martial Law was declared.
 On February 1, 1973, it went back on the air, this time under the ownership of Hypersonic Broadcasting Center.
 In 1975, it changed its callsign to DWXX (Double X) and switched to a news and music format.
 DWXX closed shop on April 15, 1987.